padrinobook/padrinobook/01-03-installing-ruby-with-rbenv.md

 **ruby-build**

-Because we don't want to download and compile different Ruby versions on our own, we will use [ruby-build](https://github.com/sstephenson/ruby-build "ruby-build") plugin for rbenv:
+Because we don't want to download and compile different Ruby versions on our own, we will use the [ruby-build](https://github.com/sstephenson/ruby-build "ruby-build") plugin for rbenv: